-Conversational AI chatbot solutions and artificial intelligence have never been more popular than they are today.
-In fact, data from Google Trends shows that interest in chatbot AI solutions has increased ten-fold over the last 5 years.
+Conversational chatbot solutions and artificial intelligence have never been more popular than they are today.
+In fact, data from Google Trends shows that interest in chatbot solutions has increased ten-fold over the last 5 years.

 During this explosion of interest, “chatbot” has evolved into an umbrella term that may inaccurately describe what a chatbot can and cannot do.
 Chatbots and conversational AI technology are often used interchangeably.
 In reality, the capabilities between chatbot technology and artificial intelligence are very different.
 We’ll explore more about what separates some chatbots from others below.

 Chatbots vs. AI.
 What exactly is the difference?

 It’s important to understand why modern artificial intelligence chatbots (also known as Conversational AI or AI agents) differ greatly from first-generation (rule-based) chatbots.
 The first chatbots adopted by companies were based on stringent rules and rigid decision trees that often led to frustrating user experiences.
 On the other hand, modern chatbots are more forgiving when it comes to following strict rules, enabling users to engage naturally in conversation.

 More companies are looking to virtual assistants and conversational interfaces to provide anytime, anywhere customer support.
 So, it’s important to have a clear understanding of different technologies.
 That’s because the scope of a conversational agent initiative and the end-user experience is vastly different.
 Rules-based chatbots are limited to very basic scenarios.
 On the other hand, AI-powered virtual assistants are capable of engaging in natural language understanding, participating in 1:1 conversations due to machine learning, deep learning, and conversational experience.